Better to Be Safe Than Sorry.

 We strongly encourage parents NOT to come to the school during an emergency unless directed to do so.
 District telephone lines will be busy with personnel who need to communicate with emergency services.
 Therefore, it is important that you do not try calling the school.
 The District’s web site,www.moraga.k12.ca.us will post updates throughout the course of an emergency.
 For more information about emergency preparedness, click HERE.

-Update emergency cards: Whenever you have changes in your contact information, please notify the office to change the information on the emergency card.
-Changes of address must be done through the school secretary.
-If the school or your child were to have an emergency, the emergency card is the only reference we have to contact parents.
-Emergency information should also include an email address.
+Any changes to your contact information should be done through your parent portal.
+The office is automatically notified of any changes.
+However, a Change of Address must be done through the school secretary and you must provide Proof of Residency when making the address change.
 If you plan to be out of town, and your child is in the care of another family, contact the office so we can expedite services in the event of an emergency situation.

 Emergency drills: During fire drills, students must follow each teacher's directions.
 Calmly leave the building, and line up at the designated location.
 If the drill or real emergency is between classes, before or after school, or at lunch, students are to report to the area designated by their first period teacher.
 Students are expected to stay in line and maintain silence so that directions may be heard by all.
 When the all clear bell rings, students are to return quietly to class.
 During an earthquake or other emergency drill, students should duck and take cover under their desks.
 Students will then be led to designated areas at their teacher's direction.